 This wouldn’t stop me from doing a hike but I do find that I enjoy hiking more when there aren’t many other people around.
 Hiking into Colca Canyon, between indigenous villages in Mexico and high in the Cordillera Blanca in Northern Peru were special hikes to me because they aren’t extremely popular and I felt as if I had the place to myself.

-The Amalfi Coast is one of the most beautiful regions of the Italy with colorful villages clinging to the side of cliffs, sparkling blue waters and outrageously gorgeous views.
+The Amalfi Coast is one of the most beautiful regions of Italy with colorful villages clinging to the side of cliffs, sparkling blue waters, and outrageously gorgeous views.

-When I visited Italy on a solo backpacking trip back in summer 2011, I went hiking as much as possible.
+When I visited Italy on a solo backpacking trip back in 2011, I went hiking as much as possible.
 I had seen mention in the Lonely Planet that there was a system of trails between the villages of the Amalfi Coast and that one of the trails starts behind the village of Amalfi.

 But I couldn’t find a map, even at the Information Centre.
 So I would have to wing it.

-Hiking the Amalfi Coast of Italy
+My Day Hiking the Amalfi Coast of Italy

 So I started off by walking up towards the mountains behind the picturesque village of Amalfi.
 I followed the one main road to its end and found a trail heading into the valley.
-Past stone walled dwellings and small farms I wandered.
+Past stone-walled dwellings and small farms I wandered.

 Green forest surrounded me, dense and jungly.
 Shaded from the rising heat of the late summer’s day, I felt cool and refreshed.
 All was quiet except for the low gurgling of the river beside the path.

 I came across what looked like an abandoned village.
 Crumbling brick buildings were hugging the side of a cliff above the river.
 The ruins were covered in thick undergrowth.
 Trees had reclaimed the forest floor in what was once the floor of the buildings.

 As I explored the ruins, I felt like Indiana Jones.
 I wondered who had lived here, out in the middle of the forest.
-I found out later that the ruins were of 17th Century Paper Mills, abandoned many decades earlier.
+I found out later that the ruins were of 17th-century paper mills, abandoned many decades earlier.